Skip to main content

 The species name io originates from Greek mythology and refers to Io, a mythological figure associated with transformation.

-The butterfly’s dramatic wing markings and defensive displays may have influenced early naturalists when assigning this name.
+The butterfly’s dramatic wing markings and defensive displays may well have influenced early naturalists when assigning this name.

 Physical Description and Identification

 The Peacock butterfly is a medium-to-large butterfly, with a wingspan typically ranging from 50 to 65 millimetres.
-Its appearance is unmistakable due to the prominent eye-like markings on each wing.

 Wing Pattern